 Instead of just being bummed and complaining, we decided to do something about it.

-Get Your Price Drop Even After You Bought An Item
+Get Your Price Drop Even After You Bought An Item On Amazon

-A couple hundred dollars is way too much money to simply throw away, so we decided to try to get it back.
+So we decided to try to get it back.
 There are a few ways you can try to get a price drop after you bought an item, but none of them are guaranteed to work every time.

 Use Your Credit Card Price Protection Service

 Credit cards are awesome.
 Price protection is one of the awesome services that some credit cards may offer you.
 Depending on which program you have, the benefit may work differently.

 For instance, I recently found out you can use Citi Price Rewind to get Black Friday prices before Black Friday.
 Here’s how I did it.

 Some credit cards will automatically credit your account if they find a lower price for a registered item within a certain number of days after your purchase.
 Other credit cards will require you to submit information on the lower advertised price you personally found.

 Regardless of how your particular program works, make sure you learn about the details and get your money back whenever you find a lower price within the time period.